NicolasJEngler/NFT-Drop-test-smart-contract/README.md

 Behind the scene it uses `hardhat deploy` command so you can append any argument for it
 <br/><br/>

+`yarn verify <network> <contractAddress>`

+This will verify the contract on Etherscan for the specified network.

+Behind the scene it uses `hardhat verify` command so you can append any argument for it
+<br/><br/>

 `yarn export <network> <file.json>`

 This will export the abi+address of deployed contract to `<file.json>`